DawoodTouseef/Nursery_Mangement_Sytem/README.md

     ```bash
     python admin.py
     ```
-5. Access the application in your web browser at [http://localhost:2003].
+5. Access the application in your web browser at [http://localhost:2003] or [http://your_ip_address:2003].
 6. Run the Client application:
     ```bash
     cd Client